RebelToolbox/RebelDocumentation/tutorials/scripting/groups.rst

 Groups
 ======

-Groups in Godot work like tags in other software.
+Groups in Rebel Engine work like tags in other software.
 You can add a node to as many groups as you want.
 Then, in code, you can use the SceneTree to:

 - Get a list of nodes in a group.